GluuFederation/docs-oxd-prod/3.1.1/sources/install/index.md

 ## Manual installation

-If you don't want to use one of the Linux packages, oxd is pretty easy to install.
-It requires Java version 1.7 or higher.
-But otherwise it's self-contained, and you can just unzip the folder and run it.
+oxd requires Java version 1.8 or higher. oxd is self-contained--you can just unzip the folder and run it.

 It is not necessary to install oxd in Windows, it can be downloaded and run.
 The `oxd Server` is available for download from [maven repository](http://ox.gluu.org/maven/org/xdi/oxd-server).